invertedv/testGo/docs/gomFile.md

 - outDir: \<path\><br>
 the full path to the directory where goMortgage places all the output of the run.
 If buildData
 or buildModel are "yes", this directory is created (or emptied).
-If not, the directory must exist and the output of this run is added to the existing directory.
+Otherwise, the directory must exist and the output of this run is added to the existing directory.

 There are four keys that set the primary steps performed.
 If one of these keys is omitted, the value is set to "no".
 At least one key must be set to "yes".

-- buildData: \<yes/no\><br>If yes, goMortgage builds the table from a loan-level and economic data tables.
-The table produced is intended for use as one or more of the model/validation/assess datasets.
+- buildData: \<yes/no\><br>If yes, goMortgage builds a table from a loan-level and economic data tables.
+The table produced is intended for use as one or more of the modelQuery/validateQuery/assessQuery.
 - buildModel: \<yes/no\><br>If yes, fit the model.
 - assessModel: \<yes/no\><br>If yes, assess the model fit.
-- biasCorrect: \<yes/no\><br>If yes, correct the bias in a model against the modeling dataset.
+- biasCorrect: \<yes/no\><br>If yes, correct the bias in a model against the data from modelQuery.

 Additional keys specify the details of each of these directives.

 ### buildData Keys
 Building the data is a three-pass process.
 See [Data Build]() for details.
-The keys below are **required** for building a table.
+The keys below are required for building a table.

 - strats1: \<field list\><br>
 the fields in the loan-level data to stratify on for the first pass.
 If you wish